 Reading well by third grade is one of the most important predictors of high school graduation and career success, according to the national Campaign for Grade-Level Reading.
 Yet in Palm Beach County, nearly half of all third-graders are not reading on grade level.

 So why does third-grade reading matter?

 During the early school years, children are focused on learning to read.
 But once children hit third grade, they begin reading to learn.
 That means if children can’t read well, they will fall behind in other subjects — science, social studies and even math — which increasingly depends on word problems as well as math facts.

-Without strong reading skills, children fall further and further behind – making catch-up that much harder as the years go on.
+Without strong reading skills, children fall further and further behind, making catch-up that much harder as the years pass by.

 Your first step in raising a reader is developing a love of reading in your child.
-Here are tips from the Literacy Coalition of Palm Beach County to get you started:
+Here is advice from the Literacy Coalition of Palm Beach County to get you started:

 - GET CAUGHT READING: By reading in front of your children, you set a good example and let them know you value reading.

 - TALK, TALK, TALK: Talk to your infant, baby and child.
 Talk to them about books and stories, as well as everything else you come across in your daily life.
 Talk to them when grocery shopping, cooking, folding laundry, taking a walk.
 Point out colors, animals, vehicles.
 Discuss the weather, count out silverware.
 Tell stories and rhymes.
 The more words your children hear, the bigger their vocabulary and the better they’ll do in school.

 - READ, READ, READ: Point out print everywhere — on street signs and cereal boxes, as well as in books.
 And take the time to read with your children every day.
 It shows them you enjoy spending time with them and that you value reading.